serinaerzengin/portfolio2/README.md

 #### Install ping3
-Ping3 is Imported into the project so that the roundtrip time can be calculated.\
+Ping3 is imported into the project so that the roundtrip time can be calculated.\
-If you run the client side and add the flag -B, then the application will use the ping command from ping 3 to calucate the roundtrip time, and use rtt*4 as the socket timeout.
+If you run the client side and add the flag -B, then the application will use the ping command from ping3 to calucate the roundtrip time (rtt), and use rtt*4 as the socket timeout.
 If you dont use -B, the timeout will be set to default 0.5ms. \
 `sudo python3 -m pip install ping3`